Protecting children is everyone's job

 In Australia, each state has laws to keep children safe and to make sure their needs are met.
 In NSW, this law is the Children and Young Person (Care and Protection) Act 1998.

-Family and Community Services (FACS) is the main government department in NSW that puts this law into practice but all government departments, partnership agencies and the community share this responsibility.
+Communities and Jusitce (DCJ) is the main government department in NSW that puts this law into practice but all government departments, partnership agencies and the community share this responsibility.

 Harm in the form of child abuse and neglect can happen to any child or young person in any family, and it can have lasting and damaging effects.